WenjinHuang2163/my_Bubble_Sort/README.md

 # How to use the "code"?

-Click <code package>, copy and stick the code into Julia.
+Choose "code package", copy and stick the code into Julia.

 ```
 funtion myBubbleSort(x)
 	if length(x) < 1